Indiana HVAC Training Schools & Certification

 Occupational Demand for HVAC Workers in Indiana

-The BLS (2022) found that around 8 percent of HVAC workers nationwide were self-employed in 2023, and 67 percent were in the contractors’ industry.
-Especially during the cold winters across Indiana, residents depend on climate control systems to keep homes and businesses safe and warm; therefore there is typically a steady stream of work, particularly in regions of the state such as Indianapolis with relatively high population growth and booming construction industry.
+The BLS (2024) found that around 8 percent of HVAC workers nationwide were self-employed in 2023, and 67 percent were in the contractors’ industry.
+Especially during the cold winters across Indiana, residents depend on climate control systems to keep homes and businesses safe and warm; therefore, there is typically a steady stream of work, particularly in regions of the state such as Indianapolis with relatively high population growth and booming construction industry.

 As in other parts of the country, some HVAC workers in IN work normal business hours, while others may be called upon to service equipment on weekends, evenings, or even holidays.
 Since many systems come with service contracts and HVAC equipment generally needs to be replaced every 10 to 15 years, these skilled professionals can find work throughout the year.